-Step 3: Now, double click on your Portable Google Chrome icon to launch the folder containing the program files.
-Choose the language you want by clicking the Wrench button on the upper right corner and choosing Options.
+Step 3: Now, double-click on your Portable Google Chrome icon to launch the folder containing the program files.
+Choose the language you want by clicking the Wrench button in the upper right corner and choosing Options.

 Step 4: Go to Under the Hood >> Web Content >> Languages and spell-check Settings box.
 You will get a list of languages.
 Choose the one you want.

 Step 5: Restart the portable chrome for the new settings to take effect.
 Close every browser and save the files before closing.
 When starting again, you will realize that Portable Chrome is your language of choice.